Real-Serious-Games/C-Sharp-Promise/README.md

 			// All animations have completed in sequence.
 		});

-Unfortunately here we have reached the limits here of what is possible with C# type inference, hence the ugly cast `Func<IPromise>`.
+Unfortunately we find that we have reached the limits of what is possible with C# type inference, hence the use of the ugly cast `Func<IPromise>`.

 The cast can easily be removed by converting the inner anonymous function to an actual function that returns a function, which I'll call `PrepAnimation`: